 How does one recognize favoritism exists at their workplace?
 Here are a few telltale signs of favoritism at the workplace:

-- Favored employee receives undue privileges at work
+- The favored employee receives undue privileges at work

-- Favored employee may receive more advanced projects beyond their capabilities
+- The favored employees may receive more advanced projects beyond their capabilities

-- Favored employee receives very mildly or no repercussions for inability to meet deadlines or tardiness at work
+- The favored employee receives very mildly or no repercussions for inability to meet deadlines or tardiness at work

 Nepotism being a type of favoritism also has very similar tell-tale signs at the workplace.
 There are several disadvantages of favoritism in the workplace.

 - Loss of respect for superiors and company leadership